Jindabyne: The Story of So Much Water So Close to Home, Down Under

 For Further Consideration

-While the original story from Raymond is great, I think most will agree that the movie is even better.
+While the original story from Carver is skillfully woven, the film adaptation is even better.
 There is, however, one other telling of this tale that deserves a mention.
 Director Ray Lawrence first became acquainted with the original story after listening to the song "Everything's Turning to White" by Australian folk-rock artist Paul Kelly.
-The version of the tale in the song peaked Lawrence's interest immediately, and he approached Kelly about the possibility of using the plot in a movie.
+The song, which Kelly composed shortly after the death of Raymond Carver in 1988, peaked Lawrence's interest immediately, and he approached Kelly about the possibility of using the plot in a movie.
 Naturally, Kelly referred Lawrence to Carter's short story, and, as they say, the rest is history.